When you think about the Portuguese dishes and traditional Portuguese food, what comes to mind?

-On your travels to Portugal, don’t miss the porco preto.
-You’ll find it on menus at restaurants in dishes like plumas or secretos, which is pork shoulder.
+On your travels to Portugal, don’t miss the exceptional porco preto.
+You’ll find Portuguese pork dishes on restaurant menus and in dishes like plumas or secretos, which is pork shoulder.
 And it is also quite popular in Portuguese tapas, known as presunto.

 The flavors are second to none.
 The black pork will simply melt in your mouth.
-Be sure to taste the celebrated black pork unique to Southeastern Portugal.
+Be sure not to miss this celebrated Portuguese cured ham or black pork unique to Southeastern Portugal.

-9- Pastéis de Natas – Portuguese Iconic dessert
+9- Pastel de Nata – Iconic Portuguese dessert

-Pastéis de natas is the iconic and famous dessert of Portugal.
-Every Pastelerias or pastry shop has their own version of Pastéis de natas.
-This sweet, creamy egg tart might become your daily pastry of choice while visiting Portugal.
+Pastel de nata or Pastéis de natas (in plural) is the iconic and famous Portuguese dessert.
+Every Pastelerias or pastry shop has their own version of Pastel de nata.

 The dough is then cut into small pie shell and filled with the egg custard preparation.
-Cooked in a very hot oven, Pastéis de natas is served warm with a strong and small cup of Portuguese coffee, called bica in Lisbon.
+Cooked in a very hot oven, Pastel de nata is served warm with a small strong cup of Portuguese coffee, called bica in Lisbon.

-Take a bite of this crispy crust, creamy sweet custard, with a dust of cinnamon on top, and your eyes will roll with delight.
+One bite into this crispy, creamy sweet custard, dusted with cinnamon will make your eyes roll in delight.

-But, did you know that the original egg tart is actually the Pastel de Belém?
+Did you know that the original Portuguese egg tart is actually the Pastel de Belém?

-Pastéis de natas are said to have originated in a Belém pastry shop in 1837.
-They were made by Monks who were expelled during a revolution in 1820 and began baking the pastries to make money.
+Pastéis de natas, are said to have originated in a Belém pastry shop in 1837.
+They were made by Monks who were expelled during a revolution in 1820 and began baking pastries to make money.

-The pastries became very popular with local visitors when a small store attached to a sugar refinery started selling them for the visitors.
+The Pastel de nata pastries became very popular when a small store attached to a sugar refinery started selling them to visitors.

-Beyond the Pastéis de natas, the most popular desserts in Portugal are what the Portuguese call conventual desserts.
+Beyond Pastel de nata, the most popular Portuguese desserts are what the Portuguese call conventual desserts.

 Conventual desserts are pastries that were created in convents and monasteries typically made with lots of egg yolks and large amounts of sugar.
 Other common ingredients are almonds or cinnamon.

-Traditionally, eggs whites were used in convents to starch the priest clothing as well as the nun’s robes.
+Traditionally, eggs whites were used in convents to starch the priest clothing and the nun’s robes.
 Left with the egg yolks and time to kill, the nuns had to get creative.
 Making the most delicious and famous desserts became a tradition in Portugal.

-As a result, every city and every region, has their own conventual desserts, competing to be the best in class.
+As a result, every city and every region has its own conventual desserts, competing for the best-in-class Portuguese desserts.

-In Braga, you’ll experience the traditional Tíbias de Braga, a puff pastry filled with a soft sweet creamy paste with powder sugar on top.
+In Braga, you’ll experience the traditional Tíbias de Braga, a puff pastry filled with a soft sweet creamy paste with powdered sugar on top.

 This list of the 10 most popular Portuguese dishes is only an introduction.
-There are many more local Portuguese dishes to discover.
-Use this list as a guide for your food travels through Portugal.
+There are a lot more traditional Portuguese foods to discover.

 Portuguese dishes deserve more recognition worldwide.
 After you’ve enjoyed these local dishes, you’ll no doubt join us in singing the praises for Portuguese gastronomy.